 What is Family Reunification Parole (FRP)?

-The FRP processes allow U.S. citizens and lawful permanent resident petitioners to initiate the immigration process for their eligible beneficiaries, who are nationals of Colombia, Cuba, El Salvador, Guatemala, Haiti, or Honduras.
+The FRP processes allow U.S. citizens and lawful permanent resident petitioners to initiate the immigration process for eligible beneficiaries who are nationals of Colombia, Cuba, El Salvador, Guatemala, Haiti, or Honduras.
 The beneficiaries and their eligible immediate family members can be considered for parole into the United States on a case-by-case basis while awaiting their family-based immigrant visas.

 Who is Eligible?